-The worlds of DnD are populated by all manner of weird and wonderful player races, but none are more proud and fearsome than the Dragonborn 5e.
+The worlds of DnD are populated by all manner of weird and wonderful player races, but none are more proud and fearsome than the DnD Dragonborn.
 These imposing, dragon-blooded heroes have long been a staple of D&D. They’re found in the Player’s Handbook, and, thanks to their popularity, they received a massive overhaul in Fizban’s Treasury of Dragons.

 Intimidating, versatile, and unique, a Dragonborn 5E character can be a serious presence at the table and a great way to spice up a DnD party.
-Shaped by draconic gods or, maybe even dragons themselves, these strong, stoic outsiders are extremely customisable and can offer all sorts of novel experiences for the savvy TTRPG enjoyer.
-From both mechanical and roleplaying standpoints, Dragonborn bring a great deal to the table.
+Shaped by draconic DnD gods or, maybe even DnD dragons themselves, these strong, stoic outsiders are extremely customisable and can offer all sorts of novel experiences for the savvy TTRPG enjoyer.
+From both mechanical and roleplaying standpoints, Dragonborn is one of those DnD races that bring a great deal to the table.

 For all your roleplaying needs, here’s the essential lowdown on the DnD Dragonborn 5E race: